 15. Audio Projects

 Interview each child at the beginning of the year with a list of 10 questions that’ll reflect the things they should learn this year, such as “What is prayer?”
 Then use the same tape and list of questions for each child to record their answers at the end of the year.
-Have kids listen to and comment on the differences.
+Have kids listen to and comment on the differences in spiritual growth.

 16. Living Bible Museums